SY43-ARApp/Orbit-Vector-AR/PROJECT_OVERVIEW.md

 - **Docs**: Design docs, UML, and slides in `/docs` and `/uml`.

 ---
-**Note:** This overview reflects the current modular structure and file responsibilities as of May 2025, including the moons feature.
+**Note:** This overview reflects the current modular structure and file responsibilities as of May 2025, including the Compose UI screens and moons feature.